ifmeo-hamburg/messfern/messfern_cb/exercise/exercise-python.md

-# Exercise 1 - Python
+# Exercise 1 - Plot profiles in python

 **Aim:** The purpose of this exercise is to get python running.